 As noted above, net position serves as an indicator of the Authority's overall financial strength.
-The Authority's net position increased by \$19,730,000 in 2023, \$6,099,000 during 2022, and \$1,789,000 during 2021, resulting from the Authority's operating and non-operating activities each year.
+The Authority's net position increased \$20,575,000 in 2024, \$19,730,000 in 2023, and \$6,099,000 during 2022, resulting from the Authority's operating and non-operating activities each year.
 The effects of the variances are detailed on pages iii and iv.

-The net investment in capital assets at December 31, 2023, 2022, and 2021, reflects the Authority's net capital assets offset by any payables and outstanding debt used to finance the capital asset purchases.
+The net investment in capital assets at December 31, 2024, 2023, and 2022 reflects the Authority's net capital assets offset by any payables and outstanding debt used to finance the capital asset purchases.
 As required by the Authority's bond indenture, the restricted portion of net position is reserved for debt service, governmental payments, and operating reserves.
 Restricted amounts fluctuate based upon the amount of required debt service and operating reserve requirements.
 Substantially all unrestricted net position has been designated by the Board of Directors for acquisition or construction of capital projects and/or major repairs and replacements.

-Pension assets decreased \$7,289,000 from 2022 (\$1,399,000 increase from 2021) as a result of investment losses and the corresponding decreases in the fair market value of plan assets.
-Capital assets decreased \$7,750,000 from 2022 (\$5,057,000 decrease from 2021) resulting primarily from depreciation expense exceeding capital additions.
+Pension assets increased \$1,567,000 from 2023 (\$7,289,000 decrease from 2022) as a result of investment gains and the corresponding increases in the fair market value of plan assets.
+Capital assets increased \$789,000 from 2023 (\$7,750,000 decrease from 2022) resulting primarily from capital additions exceeding depreciation expense.